VPN on Mac in the UK: profiles, DNS, Private Relay and network extensions

 scutil --dns.

-macOS DNS reality check (the command that ends arguments)
+macOS DNS reality check (useful diagnostic command)

 When a leak test result looks suspicious, confirm what macOS thinks your resolvers are: